 Our team of network engineers can design a system that actively protects your machines and users from threats.
 Cloud-managed IT infrastructure and firewalls by Cisco Meraki provide real-time updates against emerging threats – before they can risk your company’s data.

-BIG’s Network Operations Center (NOC) provides 24/7/365 monitoring of your system for anomalies, active probing, and new & emerging vulnerabilities and threats.
+BIG’s Network Operations Center (NOC) provides 24/7/365 monitoring of your system for anomalies, active probing, dark web monitoring, and new & emerging vulnerabilities and threats.
 Staffed by BIG employees, our NOC will be the first to spot unusual activity, so you can quickly identify the source and legitimacy of the threat.

 If you are in a regulated industry – like healthcare or finance – you either view compliance regulations as a hassle or as part of your business operations.
 We are experienced in most major and industry-specific compliance regulations – including HIPAA & PCI – and we know how to integrate these into your overall data protection strategy.